Art Nouveau: Naming

-Art Nouveau is related to, but not identical with, styles that emerged in many countries in Europe at about the same time.
+Art Nouveau is known by different names in different languages: Jugendstil in German, Stile Liberty in Italian, Modernisme in Catalan, and also known as the Modern Style in English.
+The style is often related to, but not always identical with, styles that emerged in many countries in Europe and elsewhere at about the same time.
 Their local names were often used in their respective countries to describe the whole movement.